How to List on the MLS Without a Realtor

 Think of the MLS as a complete database of homes for sale, maintained by real estate professionals.

-There are more than 800 regional MLSs through which participating realtors list homes for sale.[1]
-Buyer's agents from different brokerages can then access the same pool of properties consolidated in one place, making the process of buying and selling homes more efficient.
+More than 800 regional MLSs exist where participating realtors list homes for sale.[1]
+Buyer's agents from different brokerages can access the same pool of properties consolidated in one place, making buying and selling homes more efficient.

-The MLS is essentially the premier stage where the vast majority of homes are viewed by potential buyers.
+The MLS is essentially the premier stage where potential buyers view most homes.
 It's known for its accuracy and up-to-the-minute updates.
-It's so effective that about 90% of sellers place their trust in it to showcase their homes.[2]
+It's so effective that about 90% of sellers trust it to showcase their homes.[2]

 Key benefits of listing on the MLS

-Listing your home on the MLS does more than just put it in one place: it catapults it across the web.
-Your listing lands on popular real estate websites like Zillow, Trulia, and Realtor.com.
+Listing your home on the MLS does more than put it in one place: it catapults it across the web.
+After going live on the MLS, your listing will appear on popular real estate websites like Zillow, Trulia, and Realtor.com.

 This is important because, in today's digital age, 100% of home buyers start their search online.[3]
-They're scouring the internet for their dream home, paying special attention to photos, detailed property info, floor plans, and how to get in touch with a realtor or seller.
+They're scouring the internet for their dream home, paying special attention to photos, detailed property info, floor plans, and how to contact a realtor or seller.

-By leveraging the MLS, you significantly enhance the likelihood of your home catching the eye of its next owner.
-It's about getting eyeballs on your home's listing and presenting it in the best way to a targeted audience of buyers.
+By leveraging the MLS, you increase the likelihood of your home catching the eye of its next owner.
+It's about drawing attention to your home's listing and presenting it in the best way to a targeted audience of buyers.

 So, by harnessing the power of the MLS, you should improve the chances of your home finding its next buyer.